-Class sizes are a maximum of 8 pupils.
+Class sizes range from 6 to 9 pupils.
 Each class is staffed with a teacher and a Higher Level Teaching Assistant, additional support is available for 1:1 learning support and out of classroom intervention programmes where necessary.

 Planning of interventions, curriculum, programmes of study and learning is highly personalised and individualised.